 - Major gift donor cultivation.
 Asking major donors for contributions requires more than a simple phone call.
 It involves meetings, lunches, and other events that are designed to persuade the individual to donate to your capital campaign.
 Your team will have to spend some money during this cultivation process.

-- Marketing materials and support documents.
-Your capital campaign will have to have various marketing materials available for donors to learn more about the campaign.
-Whether completed in house or by a marketing agency, these marketing materials should be factored into your budget.
+- Support documents.
+Your capital campaign will have to have various materials available for donors to learn more about the campaign.
+Whether completed in-house or by a marketing agency, these materials should be factored into your budget.

-You might find that your capital campaign has other associated costs not listed here.
-Make sure that you account for all of the expenses that you might incur during the planning and implementation process will help you stay on track to achieving your goals.
+You will likely find that your campaign has many other costs in addition to these.
+Accounting for all of the expenses that you might incur during the planning and implementation process will help you stay on track to achieving your goals.

-- A few lead gifts that make up a large portion of your funds and are given at the very beginning of the capital campaign
+- A few lead gifts that make up a large portion of your funds and are secured at the very beginning of the campaign

 - A dozen or so major gifts from your most dedicated supporters